rsk84/elk_stack_project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- Web-1: 10.0.0.5
+- Web-1: `10.0.0.5`
-- Web-2: 10.0.0.6
+- Web-2: `10.0.0.6`

 We have installed the following Beat on these machines:
-- Filebeat
+- `Filebeat`
-- Metricbeat
+- `Metricbeat`

 These Beats allow us to collect the following information from each machine:
-- Filebeat: forwards and centralizes logs and files such as connection statistics (information such as where a connection is coming from etc).
+- `Filebeat`: forwards and centralizes logs and files such as connection statistics (information such as where a connection is coming from etc).
-- Metricbeat: records and logs system and service statistics such as resource usage.
+- `Metricbeat`: records and logs system and service statistics such as resource usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: